cjpardodelahoz/BIO556L/README.md

-# BIO556L
+# Systematic Biology Lab Repository
-Repository for laboratory section of Duke's Systematic Biology (BIO556L) class
+I will post the instructions code necessary for the computational excercises that we will do in the class to this repository.
+More coming soon!